CLSherrod/clsherrod.github.io/_drafts/z-2008/2008-08-08-08-08-08-a-day-of-prosperity-heart-book-series.md

 ---
 <img class="alignright" src="{{ site.baseurl }}/posts/2008/08/8s.jpg" alt="" width="328" height="218" />

-Yesterday was prosperity day.Â  08-08-08.
+Yesterday was prosperity day.
+08-08-08.

 This blogger has a great article about prosperity day and a lot of cool history.
 >Today is a most unusual day. if you embrace the Gregorian calendar, like we do in the Western World.
 Today is the 8th of August, 2008.
 We indicated it with 8/8/8 and the multiple 8s mean some interesting things to many people.